 The large share of hydropower production makes the Norwegian power system vulnerable to variations in inflow and precipitation.
 Norway has detailed regulations and means for handling critical energy situations and energy rationing.
-NVE is the national energy rationing authority, but it has not been necessary to activate energy rationing in Norway.
+It has not been necessary to activate energy rationing in Norway.